costott/NEA-Ocean-Outlanders/README.md

 Go to where the ZIP file was downloaded (e.g. downloads folder), right click on the "NEA-Ocean-Outlanders-master.zip" file and extract/unpack the ZIP.

 ### Step 3 - Run the game
-Navigate over to the unpacked/extracted folder, and open main.py.
+Navigate over to the unpacked/extracted folder, and run main.py.